-The first victim of the Toronto van attack has been named
+Everything we know about the victims of the Toronto van attack

 - REUTERS/Chris Donovan

-At least 10 people were killed and 15 others were injured when a white rental van jumped onto the sidewalk of a busy Toronto intersection, sped down the road, and mowed down multiple victims in his way.
+At least 10 people were killed and 15 others were injured when a white rental van jumped onto the sidewalk of a busy Toronto intersection, sped down the road, and mowed down multiple victims in the way.

 Alek Minassian, the 25-year-old suspect, was arrested and identified by police shortly after the attack.
 Police said the crash “definitely looked deliberate” but maintained that the motive was unknown.
+Prior to the attack, Minassian posted a cryptic Facebook message that praised Elliot Rodger, a man who killed six people in California in 2014.

 Here’s what we know about the people who were killed and injured in the attack.
-The list will update as we know more.
+We will update the list as we know more.

-Anne Marie D’Amico.
+Anne Marie D’Amico

 Friend of Anne-Marie D'Amico paid tribute to her in a social media post: 'A senseless act resulted in the loss of a star today.
 The world will be [a] little less bright without you in it.' pic.twitter.com/kssyt1MJpW